trigoinfosec/trigoinfosec/README.md

 ## Intro
-- 👋 Hi, I’m @trigoinfosec
+- 👋 Hi, I’m @hacknlearn
 - ⚛️💻 I’m interested in science, tech, development and hacking (:
-- 👾👩🏻‍💻 My main goal in Infosec is to become an Exploit Developer and find some critical bugs
+- 👾👩🏻‍💻 My main goal in Infosec is to become a Reverse Engineer and also find some critical bugs
 - 🤝 I’m open to collaborate on some open source projects.
 - 🗺️ I'm recording all my hacking journey here 👉🏻 [@hacknlearn](https://instagram.com/hacknlearn)